-I am a mom to a five year old, an NPR and gym addict, a lover of black coffee and baguettes, a sharply square law student, a master of run-on sentences and Oxford comma's, a motorcycle riding, Coast Guard veteran, and an adventurous, no holds barred type of creative.
-What weaves throughout and connects all of these pieces of me is that I love people - how they act, how they feel, how they move about through time and space - and I love the relationships people have with each other, and with the planet.
+I am a mom to a nine year old little girl named Lily, a lawyer who only ever listens to NPR, podcasts, or audio-books, and a rule-breaking creative who just isn't here for the norm.
+One of the fundamental components of me and my portraiture is that I love people - how they act, how they feel, how they move about through time and space - and I love, love, LOVE the relationships people have with each other, with themselves, and with the planet.

-I am bold and unafraid to be me, I strive to constantly improve, and to push the boundaries of what the every day can be.
+I am bold and unafraid to speak up, I dedicate a lot of my life to working to improve the world for marginalized communities, I strive to constantly improve my understanding, and I like to push the boundaries of what the every day can be.
 I am a gypsy soul, a maker, a provoker, and a deep thought thinker.
-I question norms, and remove expectations.
+I question norms, challenge beliefs, and remove expectations.
 There is no perfection, there is only ever trying to be better.